binoyyee/Food_Delivery_App/README.md

 Functional elements based on the scope of this project are dynamically generated and not static or hard coded.

+Comments have been added specific to the logic implemented in parts of code for easier understanding of implementation.

 ## Roadmap for future scope depending upon journey details